loosolab/MarkerRepo/README.md

 `conda deactivate`

 That's it!
 You have successfully created a Conda environment, activated it, and added it as a Kernel in Jupyter.
 Select the `marker-repo` Kernel in the provided notebooks and begin working on your project.

+# Installing the MarkerRepo Package

+The MarkerRepo package allows you to use the functionalities of MarkerRepo in external environments.
+Follow these steps to install the package:

+## Step 1: Activate the Conda environment

+Before installing the package, make sure to activate the Conda environment where you want the package installed.
+Run:

+`conda activate your-env`

+## Step 2: Install the MarkerRepo package

+With the Conda environment activated, navigate to the root directory of the MarkerRepo package and run:

+`pip install .`

+This command installs the MarkerRepo package into your `your-env` Conda environment.

+Now you can import and use the MarkerRepo package in any Python script or notebook running in the `your-env` Conda environment.